milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 *Just as I'm about to finish up, the front door bursts open and a blaring voice shatters my eardrums.*

-UK Kai: "INGRAM!!
+UK_Kai: "INGRAM!!
 ARE YOU IN HERE?!"

 *I shoot my eyes towards the cafe entrance.*

 *A guy around my age stands right at the doorway, panting heavily as if he had been sprinting just before arriving, his jacket barely clinging to his shoulders.*

-*Out of the corner of my eye, I see Ingram in the middle of filling the display case, still unaware that the front door had swung right open.*
+*Out of the corner of my eye, I see Ingram in the middle of preparing some espresso shots at the coffee grinder, still unaware that the front door had swung right open.*

 *In his stead, I quickly pat my hands dry with a nearby towel and approach the disheveled guy to see what the ruckus is.*